michaellass/e2p-sys/README.md

 * libe2p, including development headers.
 Linux distributions typically packages those under one of the following names:
   * e2fsprogs(-dev)
   * e2fslibs(-dev)
+  * libext2fs(-dev)
-* libclang is required by bindgen
+* libclang is required by bindgen.
+This is sometimes packaged as libclang1.

   Note that after an update of libe2p, you may need to rebuild this crate to get access to any newly introduced flags.